Assassination of Inejirō Asanuma: Background

+Asanuma and the JSP led a number of mass marches on the Japanese National Diet.
+Notably, as referenced in Yamaguchi's writings, was the June 15th incident, where on 15 June 1960, anti-treaty protestors stormed the National Diet compound, eventually forcing their way in through the south gate of the chamber.
+This led to a brawl with counter-protestors, resulting in severe injuries.

-Akao and the Greater Japan Patriotic Party were part of a sizable segment of the Japanese Right who were extremely pro-American and thus strongly in favor of the U.S.-Japan military alliance.
-Akao and others who shared his worldview were thus doubly upset with Asanuma for portraying the U.S. as Japan's main enemy on his trip to China and for so actively opposing the Security Treaty.
+Right-wing groups and individuals, such as Bin Akao and his Greater Japan Patriotic Party (大日本愛国党, Dai Nippon Aikoku Tō), were doubly upset with Asanuma for portraying the U.S. as Japan's main enemy on his trip to China and for actively opposing the Security Treaty.
+The massive left-wing protests made Akao, his party and many other right-wing groups convinced that Japan was on the verge of a communist revolution.

+The aforementioned began staging and participating in protests, counter-protests, and other political activities.
+Akao gave numerous public speeches, of note mentioning the importance of the youth's role in resisting their political rivals.
+One of these speeches attracted the attention of Otoya Yamaguchi, who would resultingly join the party, participate in their activities, and later assassinate Asanuma.

 The perpetrator

-Yamaguchi was born on 22 February 1943 in Yanaka, Taitō ward, Tokyo, the son of a high-ranking officer in the Japan Ground Self-Defense Forces.
+Yamaguchi was born on 22 February 1943 in Yanaka, Taitō ward, Tokyo, the son of a high-ranking officer in the Imperial Japanese Army.
 Beginning in early childhood, Yamaguchi began reading newspapers.
 Angered by what he read, he became vehemently critical of politicians and later interested in nationalist movements.
-Through his older brother's influence, he began attending speeches and participating in right-wing protests.
-At age 16, he formally joined ultranationalist Bin Akao's Greater Japan Patriotic Party (大日本愛国党, Dai Nippon Aikokutō).
+Through his older brother's influence, he began attending speeches and participating in right-wing protests and counter-protests.
+At age 16, he formally joined Bin Akao's ultranationalist Greater Japan Patriotic Party.

-Akao was virulently anti-communist and strongly pro-United States.
-When Asanuma-lead protesters staged the massive Anpo protests, Akao became convinced Japan was on the verge of a communist revolution and began to stage counter-protests.
-Yamaguchi participated in these counter-protests, and was arrested and released 10 times over the course of 1959 and 1960.
+Yamaguchi participated in the Anpo counter-protests, and was arrested and released 10 times over the course of 1959 and 1960.

-Over the course of the Anpo protests, Yamaguchi became further disillusioned with Akao's leadership, and later resigned from the party.
+Over the course of the Anpo protests, Yamaguchi became disillusioned with Akao's leadership, and later resigned from the party.
 In his testimony given to police, he stated that he resigned from Akao's party in order to "lay [his] hands on a weapon" and be free to take more "decisive action."